 5) be calculated by the method which is clearly specified and the sources of variables and factors used in the calculation are specified.
-The factors and variables used in such calculation shall be able to move freely in accordance with the market conditions and no person shall have any influence on the movement of the variables, factors or financial index.
+The factors and variables used in such calculation shall be able to move freely in accordance with the market conditions and no person may be in a position to have any influence on the movement of the variables, factors or financial index.